 With ReSharper, you can quickly jump to any breakpoint/tracepoint in your solution and study all breakpoints in a dedicated tool window, which features grouping, search, preview, and symbol names.

-To jump to a breakpoint
+Jump to a breakpoint

-- In the Breakpoints pop-up that opens, you will see all breakpoints defined in your solution.
+In the Breakpoints popup that opens, you will see all breakpoints defined in your solution.

-- Do one of the following:
+Do one of the following:

-- Select the desired breakpoint by pressing Up and Down and then press Enter to go to the corresponding line.
+Select the desired breakpoint by pressing Up and Down and then press Enter to go to the corresponding line.

-- To find a breakpoint, start typing the name of the containing project, class, member, or contents of the line where the breakpoint is defined.
+To find a breakpoint, start typing the name of the containing project, class, member, or contents of the line where the breakpoint is defined.
 The input field is case-insensitive and allows you to type any parts of the above-mentioned items separated by whitespaces:

-- To remove a breakpoint, select it in the list by pressing Up and Down and then press Delete.
+To remove a breakpoint, select it in the list by pressing Up and Down and then press Delete.

-To display the R# Breakpoints window, open the Breakpoints pop-up as described above, and then click Show in Breakpoints window , press Shift+Enter or + on the numeric keypad .
+To display the R# Breakpoints window, open the Breakpoints popup as described above, and then click Show in Breakpoints window , press Shift+Enter or + on the numeric keypad .

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.